TroyMitchell911/Troymitchell911/README.md

 <!-- Your title -->

-## Hi, I'm Troy Mitchell, a Developer 🚀 from China.
+# :man_technologist:  Hi, I'm Troy Mitchell, a Developer 🚀 from China.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/